The best universities for engineering in Europe

 As part of research at the university, pilots have used only their brain activity to fly an airplane.
 Researchers are also investigating a super-high multiple-speed concept for electrified automotive powertrain design trends for purely electric vehicle power units and looking at ways to address noise emission, efficiency, and load capacity challenges.

 Delft University of Technology, Netherlands

 Delft University (TU Delft) has been providing technical education for more than 170 years and instructing mechanical engineers for 150 years as of 2014.
-Making it one of the oldest and best universities for engineering in Europe.
-The school is known for its entrepreneurial spirit, and it helps 70 new businesses get started and 25 businesses run by alumni.
+This makes it one of the oldest and best universities for engineering in Europe.
+The school is known for its entrepreneurial spirit, and it helps 70 new businesses get started by alumni every year.

 About 21,500 people are enrolled at the university, and 1,573 work there.
 It teaches its Bachelor’s degree programs in Dutch.
 The university fosters partnerships with other leading universities around the globe to encourage and increase its students’ international experience and knowledge exchange.
 TU Delft is also part of the IDEA League, a group of five of Europe’s best engineering schools, and CESAER, an organization of European schools of technology and engineering.